Why should I update my beneficiaries?

 Mistakes to avoid when reviewing beneficiaries

 Establish contingent beneficiaries.
-A contingent beneficiary is someone who could inherit an asset if the primary and secondary beneficiaries either aren’t able to or choose to disclaim the gift.
+A contingent beneficiary is someone who could inherit an asset if the primary beneficiary is unable or unwilling to accept the gift.
 Adding this extra layer to your beneficiary designations could keep assets from getting tied up in probate.

 Wells Fargo & Company and its affiliates do not provide tax or legal advice.
 This communication cannot be relied upon to avoid tax penalties.
 Please consult your tax and legal advisors to determine how this information may apply to your own situation.
 Whether any planned tax result is realized by you depends on the specific facts of your own situation at the time your tax return is filed.